 Being in debt (whether ‘good’ or ‘bad’) isn’t a disaster

-But once you’re debt free, keep going!
-Establishing good savings habits is essential to those other goals in life – a new car, house deposit, or that blowout holiday (once it’s safe to travel) are all within reach if you keep pushing ahead with your savings system.
+Once you’re debt free, keep going!
+Establishing good savings habits is essential to those other goals in life – a new car, house deposit, or a big overseas holiday are all within reach if you keep pushing ahead with your saving.